Key Concepts

 ---|---|

-⓵ Cloud | Runs in the KakaoCloud environment Utilizes cloud infrastructure to simplify ML tasks |
+⓵ Cloud | Runs in KakaoCloud environment Enables easier execution of machine learning tasks by leveraging cloud resources |

-⓶ Kubernetes engine and cluster | Kubeflow is based on Kubernetes engine and cluster Enables easier ML model development, deployment, and management |
+⓶ Kubernetes engine and cluster | Kubeflow is based on Kubernetes engine and cluster Facilitates development, deployment, and management of ML models |

-⓷ Kubeflow application | Provides essential functionality for developing, tuning, deploying, and managing ML models |
+⓷ Kubeflow application | Provides essential features for developing, tuning, deploying, and managing ML models |

-⓸ Kubeflow scaffolding | Provides functions necessary for ML model deployment and management |
+⓸ Kubeflow scaffolding | Supports deployment and management of ML models |

-⓹ Machine learning tools | Supports various ML tools Users can choose preferred tools for ML tasks |
+⓹ Machine learning tools | Kubeflow supports various ML tools Users can choose preferred tools for ML tasks |

 ML workflow

-Phase | Step | Description |
+Item | Category | Description |

 ---|---|---|